Pop quiz:

 Here’s a look at how automation makes this possible (and your work life a lot less stressful):

 Whether you're part of a startup or an enterprise, SOC 2 is a really important benchmark on your way to implementing optimal compliance (and therefore, security) best practices.
-But a SOC 2 audit cost shouldn't break the bank.
+But a SOC 2 audit and the cost of SOC 2 certification shouldn't break the bank.

 While other areas of business have been transformed via technology, Compliance has long been stuck in a manual and labor-intensive mindset, enabling costs to skyrocket while they could be easily controlled for.